Bioconductor/BiocIntro/README.md

 This is a two-day course introducing _[R][]_ and _[Bioconductor][]_ for the analysis and comprehension of high-throughput genomic (sequencing, microarray, ...) data.
 There are no pre-requisites.
-The course will be offered January 21 and 22; it is open and free of charge to students, staff, and faculty at Roswell Park Cancer Institute or SUNY at Buffalo.
+The course will be offered May 16 and 17; it is open and free of charge to students, staff, and faculty at Roswell Park Cancer Institute or SUNY at Buffalo.